 Some companies already do without the cover letter in their application documents.
 However, there are differences of opinion as to whether this makes sense or not.
 In general, you should inform yourself about the company and the application modalities.
 For an applicant with 10 years of professional experience, a letter of motivation in which he explains his career in more detail certainly makes more sense than with a freshly graduated university graduate.

 Your curriculum vitae is another important part of your application, in which you will be able to convince with your objective knowledge.
 Do not write novels here, but rather short but meaningful notes on your practical experience and qualifications.
 Usual are a clear and tabular format as well as an antichronological structure.
 This means that the last or current activity is right at the beginning.

 For every practical position, be it a job, an internship or a working student position, it is advisable to provide a brief description of the activities carried out and the projects carried out.

 For computer and language skills it is advisable to give a short self-assessment: For example "English: business fluent".

-In addition to the letter of application and CV, a good application should typically include references and certificates.
-It is important to concentrate on only two or three documents that seem essential for the new job.
-Please note, however, that only copies of official documents such as certificates and references will be sent with a postal application.
-For an online application, well-scanned and straightened deductions are mandatory.
-The application can be sorted according to either time or content criteria.
+In addition to the cover letter and the resume, references and certificates typically belong in a good application.
+It is important to focus only on the most relevant degree certificates, but on as many job references as possible.
+Note, however, that official supporting documents such as certificates and references are only sent as copies when applying by mail.
+For an online application, well-scanned and straightened copies are mandatory.
+They can be sorted either by time or content.

 According to the German anti-discrimination law of 2006, it is not compulsory to enclose a photograph.
 However, it is recommended because it gives the application personality.
 If you would like to attach an application photo, it should be included either on the CV or on the cover sheet.